theirishkiwi/gatsby-pickedorganic/src/pages/veg-boxes/index.md

         Good for  2 people or one person who really loves their veg!'
       items:
         - 7 items of veg that vary with the season
-        - vibrant salad mix, spring onions, carrots, courgettes, tomatoes, kale mix, Aubergine and fresh herb mix.
+        - As well as variety of season veg this will contain a vibrant salad mix  and fresh herb mix.
-        - A wee wild flower posy
+        - A wild flower posy
         - Suitable for 2 people or one person who really loves their veg!
       plan: Small
       price: '10'
     - description: 'A large box contains about 10 items including potatoes, good for a small family or a couple who really love their veg!'
       items:
         - 10 items of veg that vary with the season
-        - Large vibrant salad mix, spring onions, courgettes, carrots, beetroot, kale mix, tomatoes, Aubergine, potatoes, chard and fresh herb mix
+        - As well as variety of season veg this will contain a large vibrant salad mix and fresh herb mix
         - Includes potatoes
-        - A wee wild flower posy
+        - A wild flower posy
         - Suitable for a small family or a couple who really lover their veg!
       plan: Large
       price: '15'